lzhangup/pg-resources/advice.md

 Keep growing a little bit every day and you will be a giant!
 The specialised educations we are getting today usually focus on a certain set of skills (speciality).
 It is especially easy for engineering schools to ignore the training needed for a person's internal growth.
 I highly recommend to **read at least one GOOD book that is not relevant to your studies at all but fascinates you every year**.
 Stay hungry!

 ## Keep fit
 Like it or not, you need to work out regularly to keep your body in shape and ensure you have the energy required for your life.
-Added benefits of regular exercise also include improving your mood, your sleep and your social life, etc. However, do not overdo it.
+Plus, regular exercise can improve your mood, your sleep, your social life, etc. However, do not overdo it.

 # For your career development
 The following contexts are more relevant to your career development but are also essential for your personal life.